 In certain waters (Leatherwood Creek WV-KE-83, Right Fork/Leatherwood Creek WV-KE-83-H Road Fork/Leatherwood Creek WV-KE-83-N, Big Branch WV-KE-89-C-8, Birch River WV-KE-131, and Jacks Run WV-KE-131-BH), the SI process determined ionic toxicity to be a significant stressor.
 A strong presence of sulfates and other dissolved solids exists in those waters and in all other streams where ionic toxicity has been determined to be a significant biological stressor.
-During the TMDL development period, there was insufficient information available regarding the causative pollutants and their associated impairment thresholds for biological TMDL development for ionic toxicity stressed streams and retaining those waters on the Section 303(d) list.
+During the TMDL development period, there was insufficient information available regarding the causative pollutants and their associated impairment thresholds for biological TMDL development for ionic toxicity.
+WVDEP is deferring biological TMDL development for ionic toxicity stressed streams and retaining those waters on the Section 303(d) list.
 WVDEP and USEPA Region III have agreed upon a plan to develop these biological impairment TMDLs by 2014.
 Table 4-1 summarizes the stressors identified for each biologically impaired stream and the appropriate TMDLs to address the biological impairment.